List of New York Rangers award winners: Ceil Saidel Memorial Award

-The Ceil Saidel Memorial Award was an annual award which recognized a player "for their dedication to the organization on and off the ice" as chosen by the Rangers Fan Club.
+The Ceil Saidel Memorial Award was an annual award which honored and recognized a player "for their dedication to the organization on and off the ice" as chosen by the Rangers Fan Club.
 The award was named in honor of Ceil Saidel, who was a member of the Rangers Fan Club since its inception in 1951 and died in 1994 during an attempted robbery.
 It has not been awarded since the New York Rangers Fan Club suspended operations in 2010.